 Not just any cookies, I made peanut butter cookies with peanut butter chips and pretzel bits.
-But, that wasn’t enough to ease my nerves, I needed chocolate.
+But, that’s not enough to ease my nerves, I needed chocolate.
 To be exact, I needed two peanut butter pretzel cookies with chocolate filling.

-Here’s the deal, I am currently staying in an adorable little camper with a tiny kitchen.
-That means these cookies need to be easy, easy means cookie mix, and I am ok with that.
+Here’s the deal, living and an adorable little camper with a tiny kitchen has it challenges.
+If I really want to bake the best thing to do is to keep it easy.
+Easy means cookie mix, and I am ok with that.
 All that matters is getting these cookies in my hand with a glass of milk as soon as possible.

 The combination of peanut butter and pretzels is a classic combination, but add chocolate and you have the ultimate emotional eating trifecta.

 Don’t you just want to stick your face in this pot of whipped, actually beaten because I didn’t have a whipping attachment, chocolate filling?